-- (c) Specific requests for other records-(1) In general.
-Subject to the application of the exemptions described in paragraph (b)(1) of §601.701, the Internal Revenue Service will, in conformance with 5 U.S.C.
-552(a)(3), make reasonably described records available to a person making a request for such records which conforms in every respect with the rules and procedures set forth in this subpart.
-This paragraph applies only to records in being which are in the possession or control of the Internal Revenue Service. - (2) Requests for records not in control of the Internal Revenue Service. (i) Where the request is for a record which is determined to be in the possession or under the control of a constituent unit of the Department of the Treasury other than the Internal Revenue Service the request for such record will immediately be transferred to the appropriate constituent unit and the requester notified to that effect.
-Such referral will not be deemed a denial of access within the meaning of these regulations.
-The constituent unit of the Department to which such referral is made will treat such request as a new request addressed to it and the time limits for response set forth in 31 CFR Part 1.5 (g), (h), and (i) (relating to disof Treasury Department records) shall commence when the referral is received by the designated office or officer of the constituent unit.
-Where the request is for a record which is determined not to be in the possession or control of any constituent unit of the Department of the Treasury, the requester will be so advised and the request will be returned to the requester. - (ii) Where the record requested was created by another agency or Department of the Treasury constituent unit (i.e., in its control) and a copy thereof is in the possession of the Internal Revenue Service, the Internal Revenue Service official to whom the request is deivered shall refer the request to the agency or constituent unit which originated the record for direct reply to the requester.
+- (iii) Searches for records maintained in electronic form or format may require the application of codes, queries, or other minor forms of programming to retrieve the requested records. - (3) Requests for records not in control of the IRS. (i) Where the request is for a record which is determined to be in the possession or under the control of a constituent unit of the Department of the Treasury other than the IRS, the request for such record shall immediately be transferred to the appropriate constituent unit and the requester notified to that effect.
+Such referral shall not be deemed a denial of access within the meaning of these regulations.
+The constituent unit of the Department to which such referral is made shall treat such request as a new request addressed to it and the time limits for response set forth in paragraphs (c)(9) and (c)(10) of this section shall commence when the referral is received by the designated office or officer of the constituent unit.
+Where the request is for a record which is of a type that is not maintained by any constituent unit of the Department of the Treasury, the requester shall be so advised. - (ii) Where the record requested was created by another agency or constituent unit of the Department of the Treasury and a copy thereof is in the possession of the IRS, the IRS official to whom the request is delivered shall refer the request to the agency or constituent unit which originated the record for direct reply to the requester.
 The requester shall be informed of such referral.
 This referral shall not be considered a denial of access within the meaning of these regulations.
-However, where the record is determined to be exempt from disclosure under 5 U.S.C.
-552, the referral need not be made, but the Internal Revenue Service shall inform the originating agency or constituent unit of its determination.
+Where the record is determined to be exempt from disclosure under 5 U.S.C.
+552, the referral need not be made, but the IRS shall inform the originating agency or constituent unit of its determination.
 Where notifying the requester of its referral may cause a harm to the originating agency or constituent unit which would enable the originating agency or constituent unit to withhold the record under 5 U.S.C.
 552, then such referral need not be made.
-In both of these circumstances, the Internal Revenue Service official to whom the request is delivered shall process the request in accordance with the procedures set forth in this sub-
+In both of these circumstances, the IRS official to whom the request is delivered shall process the request in accordance with the procedures set forth in this section.